BOPP film production plant

-Poligal, one of the leading biaxially oriented polypropylene (BOPP) film manufacturers in Europe, started construction on its new BOPP film production plant in Poland in January 2015.
+Poligal, one of the leading biaxially oriented polypropylene (BOPP) film manufacturers in Europe, commenced production at its new BOPP film production plant in Poland in February 2018.

-Part of the Barcelona-based Peralada Group, the company produces a wide range of films used in packaging for consumer products, labels and lamination.
+The company is part of the Barcelona-based Peralada Group and produces a wide range of films, which are used in packaging for consumer products, labels and lamination.

-The new plant is being built as part of Poligal’s strategic plan 2012-2016, which emphasises on growth, internalisation and technological development.
+The new plant was built as part of Poligal’s strategic plan 2012-2016, which emphasised growth, internalisation and technological development.

-By increasing the number of investments in fast-growing markets, the company aims to grow in size and expand its geographical coverage.
-However, Poligal intends to remain as a medium-sized player with more focus on producing and delivering high-quality products and top-quality service, in addition to maintaining healthy relationship with clients.
+However, Poligal also intends to remain a medium-sized player with a primary focus on producing and delivering high-quality products and top-quality service, in addition to maintaining healthy relationships with clients.

 Poligal’s BOPP film production plant location

-The new plant will be located in Skarbimierz, which is located 60km south of Wroclaw, the largest city in western Poland.
+The new plant is located in Skarbimierz, which is located 60km south of Wroclaw, the largest city in western Poland.

 BOPP plant details and production

-The new plant will feature an 8.7m-wide, five-layer BOPP extrusion line supplied by Brückner Maschinenbau.
-The plant is scheduled to become fully operational by third quarter of 2016.
+The new plant features an 8.7m-wide, five-layer BOPP extrusion line supplied by Brückner Maschinenbau.

-Poligal is also planning to add metallisation capacity to the plant.
-Along with the existing plants in Spain and Portugal, the new plant will enable a strong backup production and therefore help the company to provide its European converters and end users with a wide range of products.
+Along with the existing plants in Spain and Portugal, the new plant will enable a strong backup production and therefore help the company to provide its European converters and end-users with a wide range of products.

 Sustainability features of Poligal’s new plant

-The entire lifecycle of the products at Poligal follows sustainable approaches, including the use of energy-efficient measures and raw materials, minimising waste and emissions.
+The entire lifecycle of the products at Poligal follow sustainable approaches, including the use of energy-efficient measures and raw materials, while minimising waste and emissions.

 Features and applications of BOPP film

-BOPP films are available in different sizes and types such as films of 12µm to 60µm thickness, as well asplain, multi-layer, high-clarity, opaque and metallisable films.
+BOPP films are available in different sizes and types, including films of 12µm to 60µm thickness, as well as plain, multi-layer, high-clarity, opaque and metallisable variants.